MidnightCitizen/knowledge/README.md

 ## Trigger

 Reading is a waste of time if the knowledge is not stored, the short-term memory makes us believe that we are wiser after reading a book.
 It's not the case.
+This *knowledge* is designed to be working with the software [[obsidian]].

 ## Principles

 * Centralized: all-in-one place
 * Simple: add and find notes with no pain
 * Organized: tags and links between notes to create a "web"
-* Sharing: easy read access
+* Sharing: easy read access with github link

 ## Rules